 What Is It?

 Frequent flushing or blushing that lasts for just a few minutes is commonly the first sign.
 Over time, permanent redness may develop on the face, and in more severe cases, it can also affect the neck and the chest.
+For non surgical facelift treatment in UK, people need to click here and get advice from the best surgeon.

 How Do I Know If I have Rosacea?

-Occasional flushes of redness on the cheeks aren’t anything to worry about but if you experience persistent facial redness coupled with a burning sensation and slight swelling, it is possible that you have rosacea.
+According to the experts from bareLUXE Skincare, the occasional flushes of redness on the cheeks aren’t anything to worry about but if you experience persistent facial redness coupled with a burning sensation and slight swelling, it is possible that you have rosacea.
 Here are some other important signs and symptoms to look for:

 - enlarged capillaries (telangiectasis)